Have you ever wondered about the history of the Nigerian flag? Here is the story.

 - The flag is made up of two colours; green and white.
 These colours form three vertical bands with the white taking a middle position while being flanked by two green vertical bands.

-- The green colours represents Nigeria’s rich agricultural endowments and blessings from nature while the white symbolizes peace and the longest river in Nigeria; the river Niger.
+- The green colours represent Nigeria’s rich agricultural endowments and blessings from nature while the white symbolizes peace and the longest river in Nigeria; the river Niger.

 - There are many variants of the Nigerian flag: the Nigerian Navy has its own version and the Nigerian Army also has its own version.